instana/instana-grafana-datasource/CONTRIBUTING.md

 #### Infrastructure Explore

 Values for each label in order:
-The category `Infrastructure custom metrics` will only show up if you have checked `Enable Infrastructure Explore category` in the data source options.
+The category `Infrastructure explore (beta)` will only show up if you have checked `Enable Infrastructure Explore category` in the data source options.

 * Data source: `Instana-1`
-* Category: `Infrastructure custom metrics`
+* Category: `Infrastructure explore (beta)`
 * Filter:
 ```
 {